Wieslauterbahn: Approval, construction and opening

 The project was approved by law in 1904.
-The state subsidy amounted to a total of 1,699,700 marks in accordance with the "Treatment of existing vicinal railroads and the construction of secondary railroads".
+The state subsidy amounted to a total of 1,699,700 marks in accordance with the "Treatment of existing vicinal railways and the construction of secondary railways".
 The detailed project planning was completed towards the end of 1907.
 Negotiations then took place to acquire the necessary land.
 The line was originally scheduled to open at the beginning of 1909.
 Construction of the line did not actually begin until that year.
-The nationalization of the Palatinate railroad network, which had already been planned in 1905 but did not take place until 1 January 1909, also delayed the construction of the railroad.
-The new branch station Kaltenbach Ost was built on the Südpfalzbahn between the Hauenstein and Hinterweidenthal-Kaltenbach stops especially for the new railroad line.
+The nationalization of the Palatinate railway network, which had already been planned in 1905 but did not take place until 1 January 1909, also delayed the construction of the railway.
+The new branch station Kaltenbach Ost was built on the Südpfalzbahn between the Hauenstein and Hinterweidenthal-Kaltenbach stops especially for the new railway line.
 Hinterweidenthal-Kaltenbach station was given the new name Kaltenbach.
 As neither the Kaltenbach station nor the new station was conveniently close to the settlement area of Hinterweidenthal, the municipality was given a station on the branch line in the immediate vicinity of the town.
 Further stations were built in Dahn, Reichenbach, Bruchweiler and Bundenthal.